hilucas42/notflix/README.md

 It's not than famous Flix.
 Just a little project being built during Imersão React lectures.

-Project is deployed at [notflix-unlicensed.herokuapp.com](notflix-unlicensed.herokuapp.com).
+Project is deployed at [notflix-unlicensed.herokuapp.com](https://notflix-unlicensed.herokuapp.com).
 Take a look!

+There is also a [version hosted at Vercel](https://notflix-unlicensed.vercel.app).

 ## React readme: